 Following on from 2015’s inaugural Spinningfields art commission, Castlefield Gallery is delighted to have worked again with Allied London to produce and curate Host by artist Hilary Jack.
 Situated in the public realm, this year’s commission comprises of nine discreet bronze sculptures of hybrid wild plants, which typically grow in forgotten urban places, which emerge from the interiors and exteriors of buildings across Spinningfields.

-The 2016 Spinningfields art commission also supports the work of the Manchester Homelessness Charter with works being auctioned early in 2017.
+The 2016 Spinningfields art commission also supports the work of the Manchester Homelessness Charter with works being gifted to carefully selected recipients in return for a donation being pledged to the Manchester Homelessness Partnership.

-Until February 2017 audiences will be invited to locate the sculptures across Spinningfields, and search the hashtags #SpinArt2016 and #MCRHomelessnessCharter to find out more about the work of the Charter, and to discover hidden stories of Manchester’s development as a city and community.
+The works were due to go to their new homes in February 2017, but due to public demand they will stay in place to March 19th, with audiences being invited to locate the sculptures across Spinningfields, and search the hashtags #SpinArt2016 and #MCRHomelessnessCharter to find out more about the work of the Charter, and to discover hidden stories of Manchester’s development as a city and community.

 Hilary Jack, based at Rogue Artists Studio in Manchester, has worked across the UK and internationally with public and private art galleries, and on large-scale public realm commissions with The National Trust, local governments, art festivals, Arts Council England, and private organisations.